pygame/pygame/docs/reST/ref/freetype.rst

       | :sl:`Gets or sets an adjustment factor for the underline position`
       | :sg:`underline_adjustment -> float`

-      Gets or sets a factor which is multiplied with the face's underline offset to adjust the underline position.
+      Gets or sets a factor which, when positive, is multiplied with the face's underline offset to adjust the underline position.
+A negative value turns an underline into a strikethrough or overline.
+It is multiplied with the ascender.
 Accepted values are between -2.0 and 2.0 inclusive.
-A negative value can turn an underline into a strikethrough or overline.
-A value of 1.0 restores the default position.
+A value of 0.5 closely matches Tango underlining.
+A value of 1.0 mimics SDL_ttf.

    .. attribute:: fixed_width